ceaserone/AndroidFloating_3ButtonMenu_LogitechGCloud/README.md

 ---

-## 🕹 What is SynAck Menu?
+## 🕹 What is Android Menu?

-**SynAck Menu** is a small Android overlay app that adds a floating bubble with:
+**"SynAck Menu"** is a small Android overlay app that adds a floating bubble with:

 - **Back**
 - **Home**
 - **Recents**

-It was built specifically for the **Logitech G Cloud**, which does **not** have the standard 3-button navigation bar.
+It was built specifically for the **Logitech G Cloud**, which does **not** have the standard 3-button navigation bar in there firmware.
-This app gives you those buttons back, as a movable, theme-matched, neon bubble.
+This app gives you those buttons back, as a movable, theme-matched, neon bubble. (you must enable multi running apps in the G Cloud, dont forget) This also works for any android system obviously.

 Works great for:

-- **Dolphin Emulator** – hide the on-screen controller but still get Back/Home/Recents
+- **Dolphin Emulator** – hide the on-screen controller, Back/Home/Recents is needed to do this...
 - **Strato / AetherSX2** – full-screen PS2/Switch emulation with a way to exit menus
 - **RetroArch / Lemuroid** – no more getting stuck in cores or settings
 - Full-screen Android games that hide navigation
 - Browser/launcher setups where gesture nav is flaky or disabled

 No root.
-No system modifications.
+No ads.
+No shit!
 Just install the APK, grant permissions, and go.

 ---